Halo Infinite best controller settings – how to aim better in Halo multiplayer

 Method 1

-Firstly, there’s the method used by GrizzyG in his settings video.
-Begin by setting both the Center Deadzone and Axial Deadzone on the Move Thumbstick to 0.0, and exit out of the menu.
+Firstly, begin by setting both the Center Deadzone and Axial Deadzone on the Move Thumbstick to 0.0, and exit out of the menu.
 Your character should now begin listing in one direction based on your controller.

-Now, head back into the settings and slowly begin increasing both values by one at a time until your Move Thumbstick stops drifting.
+Now, head back into the settings and slowly begin increasing both values in increments of one until your Move Thumbstick stops drifting.
 If you can knock it down half a notch on each without it listing, then you’re good to go.
 Rinse and repeat with the Look Thumbstick.
-Et voila, you have the Halo Infinite best controller settings for you.
+Once you’ve done that, you’ll have the Halo Infinite best controller settings for you.

 Method 2

 After doing so, bring only the Center Deadzone up gradually until you no longer experience stick drift.
 According to BleedingUranium, having both deadzones active will layer them over each other, creating a much bigger deadzone than is necessary overall.
-Look Acceleration appears to be personal preference, so definitely kick it up a couple notches if it’s not speedy enough for you.
+Look Acceleration is largely a personal preference, so definitely kick it up a couple of notches if it’s not speedy enough for you.

 And there you have it – the best Halo Infinite controller settings, as well as the best way to set up your Halo Infinite controller settings.
 Seeking out perfection does require making some sacrifices, though spending a few minutes really homing in on the ideal settings for you seems like a small trade-off for a huge increase in aiming ability.